Delivering COVID Recovery

 Light Rail arriving in Redmond and the Eastside over the next several years has the potential to transform our transportation system for the better.
 Let’s make sure stations are easily accessible for commuters and community members across our district – connected by walking, biking, and additional Metro transit options.
 Metro schedules and routes must connect Issaquah, Sammamish, Woodinville, Duvall and the Snoqualmie Valley to each other and the rest of the county.
-I’ll advocate for additional routes, shuttles, and bike trails that allow residents to access the amazing outdoors and recreational activities of our district.
+I’ll advocate for additional routes, shuttles, and bike trails that allow residents to access businesses, work and the amazing outdoors and recreational activities of our district.

 Prioritizing Affordable Housing

 The housing affordability crisis in our region hurts longtime residents, fixed-income seniors, working people, and young families settling in our communities.
 As our region has grown, and will continue to grow, we haven’t seen forward-thinking leadership from our County Council district’s current representative on the issue of housing and the problem has only worsened.
 With your vote, I’ll be a voice and a vote for affordable, attainable and sustainable housing for all, looking thoughtfully in our urban villages, along transit corridors and future light rail lines, and other appropriate places to create multi-use, affordable housing options – rapidly increasing affordable housing with built-in opportunities for employment, childcare, and more.

 We can and must increase the variety – and affordability – of housing in our communities while protecting the liveability and character of our suburban and rural environments.